lingling1101/Redshift-Immersion-Labs_Source/content/7-Operations/_index.md

 ```

 ![image.png](/images/7/7-30.png)

+> **Tip:** You may want to try removing "where" condition to avoid fetching results from cache.

 - You should get an error: `ERROR: Query reached usage limit*` once you reached the limit and an email notification will be sent if you subscribed through SNS topic.